monish05/Spotify-Analysis-What-Makes-a-Song-Popular-/README.md

 # Spotify Analysis: What Makes a Song Popular?

-The project explores Spotify data to identify what makes a song popular.
-By analyzing features like danceability and energy, it found artist popularity to be the strongest predictor.
-While no single feature fully explains popularity, the study highlights the complexity of music preferences and suggests future work with advanced models and broader data.
+The project explores Spotify data to identify what makes a song popular by analyzing features like danceability and energy.

 ## 1. What Does This Project Do?